On the gracesize of trees: Finding rainbow subgraphs

-Clearly we have avoided colour $1$ since no edge in the matchings have colour $1$, so property (iii) also holds.
-The way in which we have constructed this forest means that each matching $M_{ij}$ corresponds to an edge $u_iu_j \in E(\hat{F})$.
-So, all of the endpoints belong in the corresponding vertex classes of the partition, i.e.\ for every $j \in [|\hat{F}|]$, each copy of $u_j$ is embedded into the part $S_j$.
-Since for any root $u_{\ell}$ in some component of $\hat{F}$, $u_{\ell}$ has no neighbour in $\hat{F}$ with a lower index in the ordering $u_1,\ldots,u_{|\hat{F}|}$, and so no matching of the form $M_{k\ell}$ with $k<\ell$ has been used to construct the copy of $\hat{F} \times d$.
-This means there is no $S_{\ell}$-coloured matching.
-Since the element $1$ was specially selected not to belong to $S_{\ell}$ if $u_{\ell}$ is a root, then no copy of $u_{\ell}$ receives label $1$ in this process.
+No edges in the matchings in $\mathcal{M}$ have colour $1$, and by choice of $B_t$ we have $1\notin V(H)$, and so property \ref{itm:claim-3} holds.
+The way in which we have constructed this forest means that each matching $M_{ij}$ corresponds to an edge $u_iu_j \in E(\hat{F})$, and is used for the image of edges of the form $u_i^su_j^s$.
+So, all of the endpoints belong in the corresponding vertex classes of the partition, i.e.\ for every $j \in [|\hat{F}|]$, each copy of $u_j$ is embedded into the part $S_j$, as desired for property \ref{itm:claim-1}.
+For any root $u_{\ell}$ in some component of $\hat{F}$, $u_{\ell}$ has no neighbour in $\hat{F}$ with a lower index in the ordering $u_1,\ldots,u_{|\hat{F}|}$, and so no matching of the form $M_{k\ell}$ with $k<\ell$ has been used to construct the copy of $\hat{F} \times d$.
+This means there is no $S_{\ell}$-coloured matching, and so property \ref{itm:claim-2} holds.
 Thus all conditions of \cref{claim:rainbowforest} are satisfied. \end{proofclaim}

 So, now let us use the construction from the claim to find our desired copy of $T$ in $K_{[\Tilde{n}] \cup \{0\}}$.
 First we find a copy of $T'$.
 Let us extend the mapping $\psi$ of $V(\hat{F} \times d)$ given by \cref{claim:rainbowforest}, by adding the assignment $\psi(v) \coloneqq 0$.
 Then $\psi:V(T') \rightarrow [\Tilde{n}] \cup \{0\}$ is an injection providing us with an embedding of $T'$ into $K_{[\Tilde{n}] \cup \{0\}}$.
 We aim to prove this is rainbow.
 Since we already know $\psi$ restricted to $V(\hat{F} \times d)$ is rainbow, it remains to check that by mapping $v$ to the label $0$, we create no colour repetitions.